agrazda/reading-notes/readme201/class-201.md

    **Who is the site for?**
    Every website should have a target audience!It is important to know who that is!
    Ask yourself / client a series of questions about who they are trying to reach.
+   - Country
+   - age
+   - ocupation
+   - salary

+   **Why People visit you website**
+   - Motivations
+   - Goals

+   The More you know about your audiance the better.

+   **Wireframes**
+   This is a simple sketch of how you would like your